 Sample collection for this scheme is majorly done twice a year, Sampling is done is after harvesting two major crop seasons i.e. Rabi & Kharif crops.

 How to locate Soil Testing Laboratory?

-Location of soil testing laboratory in a particular area can be access through the official website.
+The location of the soil testing laboratory in a particular area can be accessed through the official website.
 Those who wish to locate the STL through the online portal can take help from the step-by-step process given below-

 - On the homepage of the portal, click on “Locate soil testing laboratory” option.